JDBrendel159/Rock-Paper-Scissors/README.md

 It is possible to tie the game if an even amount of rounds is input.

 # Download/Installation
-The game can be downloaded as a ZIP by navigating to the github page <a href="https://github.com/JDBrendel159/Rock-Paper-Scissors">here</a>
+The game can be downloaded as a ZIP using <a href="https://github.com/JDBrendel159/Rock-Paper-Scissors/archive/master.zip">this link</a>

 From the Github page, click "Clone or download" and select "Download ZIP"